 What is combination therapy?

-How to use
+How to use combination therapy

-Is it safe to use two products?
+Is it safe to use two types of NRT?

-If you use each product correctly, there are generally no side effects.
-There is less nicotine in NRT products, compared to cigarettes, so it’s unlikely you’ll get too much nicotine.
+If you use each type of NRT correctly, there are usually no side effects.
+There is less nicotine in NRT compared to cigarettes, so it’s unlikely you’ll get too much nicotine.
 If you’d like to try combination therapy, talk to your doctor or pharmacist.